joaoadn/GLC2FNC/README.md

 ## Convert a Context Free Grammar to Chomsky Normal Form

-Java program to convert a Context Free Grammar to Chomsky Normal Form, manipulating archives to read the input and generate an output archive with the Chomsky Normal Form.
+Java program to convert a Context Free Grammar to Chomsky Normal Form, manipulating archives to read the input and create an output archive with the Chomsky Normal Form.

 ### Using